GeorgOhneH/ethz-document-fetcher/README.md

  This should allow you to get all documents, exercises and any other file from these websites, without having to download and organize them yourself.

+ The main goal of this project is, that you can easily check if new exercises (or any other files) have been released.

  **IMPORTANT**: The fetcher does **not** replace files, which were updated (and kept the same name) on the original website.